-However, not all ‘installers’ are CEC accredited nor do all installers care about you or the quality of the system that they are selling you… Here are 12 rules that your installer should follow to ensure you are getting a quality system.
+However, not all ‘installers’ are SAA accredited nor do all installers care about you or the quality of the system that they are selling you… Here are 12 rules that your installer should follow to ensure you are getting a quality system.

 1 – Panels should NOT be hanging over the ridges or gutters of your roof

 Most solar mounting manufacturers do not allow the panels to be installed over the ridge and gutters and the very few that do, require extra mounting points and independent engineering approval for that specific building.
 Having the panels mounted incorrectly over the gutters and edges can weaken your roof, affect the structural integrity of the panels and void the panel manufacturer’s warranty.
-A Clean Energy Council (CEC) accredited designer should be able to provide information about the type of mounting system that will be utilised in the installation.
+A SAA accredited designer should be able to provide information about the type of mounting system that will be utilised in the installation.

 2 – All frames need to be engineer approved